 It’s easy to think it won’t happen to you, until you go to look for something and it’s not there!
-During EDC Las Vegas 2017 alone, the Lost & Found team received more than 500 phones and about 1,200 wallets/IDs—not to mention glasses, keys, and countless other items.
+During the span of a single festival, the Lost & Found team receives more than 500 phones and about 1,200 wallets/IDs—not to mention glasses, keys, and countless other items.
 But we’re here to help.
 Read on for booth hours & locations, crucial tips for avoiding loss, and answers to your burning questions.

 Booth Hours & Locations

-After Monday at 5pm, phones, wallets, IDs, passports, credit cards, prescription glasses, and tech items (such as cameras or portable chargers) will be taken to an off-site location in Los Angeles.
+After Monday at 4PM, all lost items will be taken to an off-site location in Los Angeles.
+In-person pick-ups or appointments will not be allowed.

 Insomniac festivals are fun and distracting, brimming with sights and sounds; losing things happens!
 However, if you are prepared, you lessen your risk of misplacing an item, and you increase the chances of having it returned.
 So, as you’re packing for your next event, please consider these suggestions.